 Financing methane removal (MR) requires a price for it, which will be established similarly to the price for CO2 certificates.
 Both have the same goal, cooling the climate, or at least slow down Global Warming (GW).
-Methane (CH4) and CO2 are both Green House Gases (GHG) which must be reduced, The price for MR will be expressed in USD per ton óf methane removed.
+Methane (CH4) and CO2 are both Green House Gases (GHG) which must be reduced, The price for MR will be expressed in EUR per ton óf methane removed.
 Supply and demand drive any price, therefore we will look at both.

 Suppliers will remove methane from the atmosphere and will therefore (be certified to) issue MR certificates.
 At this stage there are no existing suppliers for MR, hence a price building mechanism cannot exist now.
 In future there will be suppliers of MR, and a sustainable market can be established.
 AMR hopes to be one of the first suppliers of MR.

 Buyers who emit methane will be obliged to buy methane certificates to compensate their activities.
 These buyers will be in the oil & gas industry as well as in agriculture (live-stock) and others.
 The new US-government under president Biden acknowledges the need for methane certificates (compare this article in Politico 02/2021.)

 Unlike a market for methane certificates the market for CO2 certificates exists, and there is strong and growing demand for CO2 certificates.
 The current price for CO2 certificates is around 80 EUR (February 2022).
 Buyers today have an obligation to offset their activities, which contribute to GW, by buying CO2 certificates.
 Methane and CO2 both contribute to GW, hence it does not really matter if buyers buy CO2 or methane certificates.
 A common market for both would be useful, and we believe that it will be established.
 To form a market it will be necessary to make methane and CO2 certificates interchangeable.
 There are more Green House Gases, therefore a market for GHG certificates will be established.